ooniwatori/AI-animate-filter/README.md

 # DEMO

-Before running server.py, you should check path to AD_MODEL_PATH.
+Before running server.py, you should check path to APD_MODEL_PATH.
 You can download MODEL file from  [Hugging Face](https://huggingface.co/) or somewhere.
 ```
 APD_MODEL_PATH = 'path/to/model'
 ```